AbdoAli003/ITI_IndustrialProductionLine/README.md

 # ITI Summer Training Project – Industrial Production Line

 ## Overview
 This project is an industrial production line simulation that sorts objects based on their color.
-The user can configure which color is assigned to each servo motor using a keypad or UART, and the system displays live counts for each sorted color on an LCD.
+The user can configure which color is assigned to each servo motor using a keypad or UART, and the system displays live counts for each sorted color on UART.

 **Note:** The color sensor requires a suitable light environment to work accurately.